WheelPower Inter Spinal Unit Games 2025

 "Get here, 100 per cent, don’t miss it!
 It is a great opportunity to get into sports, there is so many to try.
 I couldn’t recommend it highly enough to anyone, I think it’s a fantastic event and I would definitely encourage everyone to come to try it out."
 Chris, Stanmore

-Please note: The Inter Spinal Unit Games are for current spinal patients connected to a spinal unit.
-Teams are selected by the units and their physical activity advisors.
+The Inter Spinal Unit Games are open only to current spinal patients who are part of a participating spinal unit team.
+Individuals cannot enter independently.
+Teams are selected by the spinal units and their Physical Activity Advisors.

 If you are an adult who isn’t in a Spinal Unit but would like to try out a range of sports then check out our Sports Festivals, a great alternative to the Inter Spinal Unit Games.